tier4/AutowareArchitectureProposal.proj/README.md

 > - As this repository is simply a mirror of a private repository, issues and pull requests are not accepted.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.
 > - In the documentation, some links may appear broken.
 These links are pointing to internal Tier IV documents, so please ignore them.

-## Update: 2022/05/24
+## Update: 2022/09/16

-This repository was proposed to the Autoware Foundation and incorporated [HERE](https://github.com/autowarefoundation/autoware).
-Therefore, we are not developing in this repository and may archive.
+The architecture investigated in this repository was proposed to the Autoware Foundation and incorporated [HERE](https://github.com/autowarefoundation/autoware).
+As we are doing further development in the Autoware Foundation repository, we have decided to archive this repository.
+We apologize for any inconvenience this may cause and appreciate your understanding.

 ## Documentation